-We missed World Book Day (March 3) this year, but what the heck.
-Let’s celebrate all things literary anyway by re-presenting Paroma Chatterjee’s witty take on those two alluring cinematic spaces: The Big Sleep‘s Acme Bookshop and Geiger Rare Books, where you may get more than books.
+We missed World Book Day (March 5) this year, but what the heck.
+In these challenging times, we celebrate all things literary anyway by re-presenting Paroma Chatterjee’s brilliant take on those two alluring cinematic spaces: The Big Sleep‘s Acme Bookshop and Geiger Rare Books, where you may get more than books.

 * * *